-Rust Memory Safety between Rust and Ruby — Making Rust Arc Work in Ruby
+Rust Memory Safety between Rust and Ruby — Making Ruby Allocated Memory Works in Rust

 Introduction